apigee-127/bagpipes/README.md

 #### Controller fittings

+# TODO: CHANGE

 Controller fittings merely provide a call to one of the controllers you've defined in your /controllers directory for use with swagger-tools router.
-However, given that these controllers probably interact directly with the response and aren't designed for use within the Swagger Pipes system, proceed with extreme caution.
+However, given that these controllers probably interact directly with the response and aren't designed for use within the Bagpipes system, proceed with extreme caution.

 * **type**: 'controller'
 * **controller**: the name of the controller file in your controllers directory